AnerayeVijay/kotlin-high-order-function/README.md

   #### Higher-order-function
   A higher order function is a function that either accepts another function as a parameter or returns a function as its return value, or both.
+  Lets take example
+     ```
+       fun stringOperation(str: String, fn: (String) -> String): Unit {
+         val applied = fn(str)
+         println(applied)
+      }
+    ```
+   -  we have defined a function stringOperation with two parameters,
+      - The first parameter is str which is of string type,
+      - Second is a function fn from string to string (it means, second parameter is function accepts a string input and returns another string as the output).
+Also note the syntax we used to define the function parameter.
+        - The input types are wrapped in parentheses (String)
+        - The output type is separated by a thin arrow.

 ---------------------------------
 ## Developers: Getting Started